GTA 6 Wildlife & Animals: From Alligators to Flamingos, Leonida Is Teeming With Life

 The Stars: Alligators

 Impossible to miss.
 Alligators are visible in both trailers, and that’s no accident.
 Trailer 1 showed one lurking in the marshes.
 Trailer 2 features them again, more detailed, more menacing.
-These reptiles are Florida’s signature animal, and they’re clearly the flagship creature of GTA 6.
+These reptiles are Florida’s signature animal, and they appear to be the flagship creature of GTA 6.

 Flamingos

 Another notable sighting: flamingos in flight or perched in wetland areas.
 Pure Florida.
-These birds add a splash of tropical color to the world and reinforce Leonida’s unique visual identity.
-It’s easy to picture them as those background details that make an airboat ride through the marshes absolutely unforgettable.
+These birds add a splash of tropical color to the world and reinforce Leonida’s visual identity, the kind of background detail that makes an airboat ride through the marshes feel like a distinct place.

 Marine Life

-The aquatic sequences in the trailers hint at rich marine life.
-Fish visible in the clear waters of the Leonida Keys, and what appears to be dolphins in some offshore scenes.
-Florida is a paradise for marine wildlife, and Rockstar seems to have understood that perfectly.
+The aquatic sequences in the trailers hint at rich marine life: fish visible in the clear waters of the Leonida Keys, and what appears to be dolphins in some offshore scenes.
+Florida is a paradise for marine wildlife, and the trailers suggest Rockstar has treated that seriously.

 RDR2 by the Numbers